-Are you “fluent” in Swahili now?
+Are you “fluent” in Swahili after learning for two months?

 For example, a couple of weeks ago I had to buy a fly swatter.
 I surprised myself by being able to tell a shopkeeper “I’m looking for… a thing you use to kill flies.”
 (I never found out the name… mostly because people don’t seem to have them anywhere.)